eco-stake/restake/README.md

 ## Become an operator

 Becoming an operator is extremely easy.
-You need to do three things:
+You need to do four things:

 ### Setup a bot wallet